themostclueless/qeaml.github.io/pages/character/ElkoHolic.md

 ## Service in Umeg Campaign

-He was part of the Umeg Campaign formed after Mýkal Umeg's death.
+He was part of the Umeg Campaign formed after [Mykál Umeg]'s death.
 Documentation later revealed he was one of the first people to be recruited for the Southern Group.
 At first, he was a regular troop of the 1st division, but would become the technological assistant by 1969.
 In 1971 he would become the "right-hand" of